 First, Amazon HealthLake is a HIPAA-eligible service that allows our healthcare and life sciences customers to bring together their disparate health information previously stored in many different formats, and within various data silos, into a secure data lake they own and control.
 Emerging open standards, such as the Fast Healthcare Interoperability Resources (FHIR), aim to address this challenge by providing a consistent format to describe and exchange structured data across these systems.

 However, much of this data is unstructured information, like clinical notes, PDF laboratory reports, insurance claims, X-ray and MRI images, recorded conversations, heart ECG or brain EEG traces, and more, which means the data needs to be extracted and transformed before it can be searched and analyzed.
-Amazon HealthLake then normalizes this information where it tags the dates and any key descriptions of events, such as medications, procedures, diagnoses, across every encounter a patient might have throughout their health history.
-It then indexes all the information so it can be searched later, putting it in open standard formats—like the FHIR mandated format.
+Amazon HealthLake ingests data in FHIR V4 format and then normalizes this information and tags the dates and any key descriptions of events, such as medications, procedures, diagnoses, across every encounter a patient might have throughout their health history.
+It then indexes all the information so it can be searched later.
 Now, you have a complete view of an individual patient’s history that is to a level of granularity where now you can apply advanced analytics or predict a bunch of interesting things with new machine learning models to all that data, not just a subset of it.